-The purpose of this appendix is to set out the objectives agreed between PPT Ltd as Trustee of the Connect Pension and Life Assurance Scheme ("the Trustee") and Barnett Waddingham LLP ("BW") for the purposes of the provision of Investment Consultancy Services to be provided by BW to the Trustee in respect of the Scheme.
+The purpose of this appendix is to set out the objectives agreed between the Trustee of the Prospect Pension Scheme ("the Trustee") and Barnett Waddingham LLP ("BW") for the purposes of the provision of Investment Consultancy Services to be provided by BW to the Trustee in respect of the Scheme.
 This appendix has been produced in order to comply with the requirements of The Occupational Pension Schemes (Governance and Registration) (Amendment) Regulations 2019 ("the Regulations") and The Investment Consultancy and Fiduciary Management Market Investigation Order 2019 ("the Order").